 What books are you reading?

-I just finished Let My People Go Surfing from Yvon Chouinard from Patagonia and Living with a SEAL: 31 Days Training with the Toughest Man on the Planet by Jesse Itzle.
-Both are must reads and both are very different.
-I am also always checking out self help books.
+I just finished Let My People Go Surfing by Yvon Chouinard from Patagonia and Living with a SEAL: 31 Days Training with the Toughest Man on the Planet by Jesse Itzle.
+Both are must-reads and both are very different.
+I am also always checking out self-help books.
 I need all the help I can get.

 Where do you like to travel the most, and why?